Stratio/cassandra-lucene-index/doc/documentation.rst

 Date mapper
 ___________

-Maps dates using a either a pattern or a UNIX timestamp.
+Maps dates using a either a pattern, an UNIX timestamp or a time UUID.

 **Example:**